 In terms of using accounts to help calculate the costs of biodiversity loss, however, it must be acknowledged that the range of data described here is restricted.
 One of the key problems is that the time span over which change can be monitored is limited, and that information on many aspects of biodiversity and ecosystem function can only be derived at present at more local scales from ground-based investigation.
 A particular problem that needs to be addressed is the value of ecosystems services emanating from individual sites, and the extent to which the full costs of maintaining that flow are being met.
 Thus in the next part of this Report we look at how the accounting framework described here can be developed as a tool to inform broader debates about the economics of ecosystems and biodiversity.

-Ecosystem Accounting and the Costs of Maintenance at Local Scales
+Ecosystem Accounting, Services and the Costs of Maintenance at Local Scales

 Introduction